This section provides examples of State and local programs and initiatives available online.

 The G.R.E.A.T.
-Program, administered by the Bureau of Justice Assistance (BJA), is a school-based, law enforcement officer-instructed classroom curriculum.
+Program, administered by the Office of Juvenile Justice and Delinquency Prevention, is a school-based, law enforcement officer-instructed classroom curriculum.
 The program's primary objective is prevention and is intended as an immunization against delinquency, youth violence, and gang membership.
 G.R.E.A.T. lessons focus on providing life skills to students to help them avoid delinquent behavior and violence to solve problems.

 Office of Juvenile Justice and Deliquency Prevention (OJJDP) Gang Reduction Program